Alternatives to Google Search

 The search engine on this list you are most likely to recognize

-- Probably comes the closest to matching Google’s interactives (driving time when searching place X to place Y, weather, calculations, etc.)
+- ✔️ Probably comes the closest to matching Google's interactives (maps, weather, calculations, etc.)

-- No exact location-based results (which is both a feature and limitation)
+- ❌ No exact location-based results (both a feature and a limitation)

-- Map results use Apple Maps, which can be less accurate than Google Maps (esp. internationally)
+- ❌ Map results use Apple Maps, which can be less accurate than Google (esp. internationally)

 Index is based on: Multiple sources, incl.
 Bing

-Other notes: DuckDuckGo also makes its own browser.
-It was not listed in my browser list as it doesn’t yet support Linux.
-It is the only search engine on this list that can whiff the 1% mark for global market share as the world’s 5th most used search engine.
+Other notes: The only search engine on this list that can whiff the 1% mark for global market share (as the world’s 5th most used search engine), DuckDuckGo also makes its own browser.

 2. Brave Search